DOMUSNETWORK/video-games/README.md

 ### Install Dependencies

-angular-seed have preconfigured `npm` to automatically run `bower` so we can simply do:
+angular-seed have preconfigured `npm` to automatically run `bower`,<br/>
+though since I've added `Heroku` deployment support via `express` server it is now necessary<br />
+to run `bower install` manually and then start a `node` server if you wish to run locally.

 ```
-npm install
+bower install
 ```

 ### Run the Application

-Angular-seed have preconfigured the project with a simple development web server.
+Angular-seed have a preconfigured `http-server` simple development web server,<br />
+For easy `Heroku` deployment I had to switch it to `express`,<br />
 The simplest way to start this server is:

 ```
-npm start
+node server.js
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:3000`.

 ### Production Build